codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-windows-issues.md

 ## Use Command Prompt

-The default shell on the Windows machines are `PowerShell`.
+The default shell on the Windows machines is `PowerShell`.
 If you want to run a script using the `Command Prompt` you can do this:

 ```